geosolutions-it/StatutoTerritorioRT/README.md

 Setup an HomePage for your project:

-- Log in to the Wagtail admin panel (as superuser): http://127.0.0.1:8000/admin/
+- Log in to the Wagtail admin panel (as superuser):\
+http://127.0.0.1:8000/admin/

-- Delete the existing pages and/or site
+- Delete the existing Pages and Sites

-- Add a new page to the Root, insert your contents and promote the page
+- Add a new Page to the Root, insert your contents and publish the Page

-- Add a new site with this configuration:
+- Add a new Site with this configuration:
   - `Hostname: localhost`
   - `Port: 8000`
   - `Site name: Statuto del Territorio RT`
-  - `Root page:` the new page created
+  - `Root page:` the new Page created
   - `Is default site: True`

-- Save the new site
+- Save the new Site

 - Visit http://127.0.0.1:8000/ with your web browser to check the HomePage is visible